 Routine vs. Lunge-Associated Swimming

-The relationship between routine and lunge-associated effort swimming can be analyzed where routine effort swimming was defined as steady-state migratory swimming behaviors or swimming in between foraging events.
-Lunge-associated swimming was defined as the period within 10 s before a lunge feeding event.
-Once identified, routine swimming kinematics and lunge-associated swimming kinematics were sorted from one another to be individually analyzed and compared.
+Foraging lunges were detected manually using a series of defined parameters that have been validated using tag video (Cade et al., 2016).
+These events typically involve an increase in speed followed by a rapid deceleration as the animals opens its mouth (Potvin et al., 2009; Goldbogen et al., 2011; Cade et al., 2016).
+We chose to define the period from 10-0 seconds prior to the lunge deceleration as the lunge-associated period and any tailbeat that occurred within that time was similarly classified as lunge-associated.
+All other tailbeats were classified as routine swimming.
+The lunge-associated tailbeats likely included a greater change in swimming velocity, but our tailbeat detection thresholds ensured general consistency in the overall kinematic profile of the tailbeats and resulted in two sets of tailbeats at different levels of swimming effort.

 Comparison to a Simple Rigid-Body Model

 Cetacean swimming involves body and tail heaving motions that are altogether absent with the motions of rigid bodies (e.g., submarines) and significantly increase drag (Fish 1993, 1998, Fish and Rohr 1999).
-We compared our drag coefficient data with that of airship models tested in wind tunnels in the late 1920’s (Hoerner, 1965) as summarized in the following correlation (Hoerner, 1965; Blevins, 1984 Webb 1975, Koyman 1989)
+We compared our drag coefficient data with that of airship models tested in wind tunnels, as summarized in the following correlation (Hoerner, 1965; Blevins, 1984 Webb 1975, Koyman 1989):

 CD= 0.072Re15 1+1.5WmaxLbody327.0WmaxLbody3 (10)

 where Wmax is the maximum body diameter (m).
-This equation is expressed in terms of the Reynold’s number
+This equation is expressed in terms of the Reynold’s number:

 Re=Lbody Uv (9)

-where in which v is the kinematic viscosity.
+in which v is the kinematic viscosity.
 In this case the drag force ( Fdragparasite) sustained by the airship (or non-tail-heaving whale) is given by:

 Fdragparasite=12 ρ Sa CDt U(t) (11)